Jōmon Sugi (Jomon Sugi)

-Especially impressive is the cryptomeria forest at the height of some 800 – 1,600 m above the sea level.
+Especially impressive is the cryptomeria forest at the height of some 800 – 1,600 m above sea level.
 This forest is covered in eternal mist, precipitation here may reach 10,000 mm per year.
 Yakushima is the rainiest place in Japan.

 Yakushima happens to have some of the best sugi trees.
 Thanks to constant moisture trees have much resin and wood is resistant to rot.
-For centuries island has provided top quality wood for the construction of temples and ships.
+For centuries the island has provided top-quality wood for the construction of temples and ships.
 Thus, one of the largest known cryptomerias was cut in 1586 and its stump stands in the forest up to this day.
 It is named Wilson stump after an English plant collector, its circumference at the base is 32 m, diameter at the height of chest – 4.39 m.
 Now it is hollow and groups of tourists may enter it.

 Cryptomerias which are older than 1,000 years, are named yakusugi.
-Many yakusugi have their own names, e.g. Kigen Sugi – 2,500 – 3,000 years old giant with a circumference of 13.3 m.
-Some more yakusugi are Daio Sugi (circumference – 11.1 m), Ryuujin Sugi (11.0 m), Meoto Sugi (10,9 m, two trees grown together with a small stream flowing between them), Kawakami Sugi, Buddha Sugi, Futago Sugi, Sennen Sugi and many more.
+Many yakusugi have their own names, e.g. Kigen Sugi – a 2,500 – 3,000 years old giant with a circumference of 13.3 m.
+Some more yakusugi are Daio Sugi (circumference – 11.1 m), Ryuujin Sugi (11.0 m), Meoto Sugi (10,9 m, two trees have grown together with a small stream flowing between them), Kawakami Sugi, Buddha Sugi, Futago Sugi, Sennen Sugi and many more.

 The largest tree in Japan

-Jōmon Sugi – the largest tree of this fairy tale forest – most likely was known to locals for centuries.
+Jomon Sugi – the largest tree of this fairy tale forest – most likely was known to locals for centuries.
 Wider society learned about this tree from publications in 1968, after Teiji Iwakawa found the tree in 1966.

-Initially the tree was named Ohiwa Sugi – but soon after it was renamed to Jōmon Sugi.
+Initially the tree was named Ohiwa Sugi – but soon after it was renamed to Jomon Sugi.
 Jōmon ("rope patterned") symbolically links the age of this tree to the prehistoric times of Japan – Jōmon period, which in turn was named after the cord-marks, characteristic for the ceramics of Japanese prehistory.

-At the breast height the tree has a circumference of 16.4 m (some earlier sources give 16.2 m but it is possible that tree has grown a bit larger now).
+At the breast height the tree has a circumference of 16.4 m (some earlier sources give 16.2 m but it is possible that the tree has grown a bit larger now).
 It is 25.3 m high and has a volume of some 300 m³.
-There are taller and stouter trees in Japan, but Jōmon Sugi is the largest one.
+There are taller and stouter trees in Japan, but Jomon Sugi is the largest one.

-Those who have seen Jōmon Sugi in nature attest, that the tree on images looks very small if compared to real life experience.
+Those who have seen Jomon Sugi in nature attest, that the tree on images looks very small if compared to real-life experience.
 No images can transfer the magnificence of this great monument of nature.

-There are few countries in the world with such distinct and rich cultural heritage as Japan.
-One of the greatest achievements of Japanese culture is that Japanese have reached certain harmony with nature and every notable natural landmark in the country is part of Japanese culture.
+There are few countries in the world with such a distinct and rich cultural heritage as Japan.
+One of the greatest achievements of Japanese culture is that the Japanese have reached certain harmony with nature and every notable natural landmark in the country is part of Japanese culture.

-Category includes some of the most impressive and interesting separate trees of the the world.
-Total number of tree species in the world still is a wild guess – may be 10,000 and may be 100,000 but most likely somewhere in between.
-Every month there are reported new tree species from the whole world, including the Western Europe.
+The category includes some of the most impressive and interesting separate trees in the world.
+The total number of tree species in the world still is a wild guess – maybe 10,000 and maybe 100,000 but most likely somewhere in between.
+Every month there are reported new tree species from the whole world, including Western Europe.

 This English translation of a key work by one of Okinawa’s most respected historians, Mamoru Akamine, provides a compelling new picture of the role played by the Ryukyu Kingdom in the history of East Asia.
 Okinawa Island, from which the present-day Japanese prefecture derives its name, is the largest of the Ryukyu Islands, an archipelago that stretches between Japan and Taiwan.